-Click on the items below to drop down more info
+Click on the headings below to drop down more info

 Within one hour of arriving at new assignment, task changed to developing a new supply chain for Brüel & Kjær Vibro (BKV).
 Major European sole-source supplier announced that morning that they were going out of business.
 As this announcement impacted >60% of the BKV’s revenue, it immediately became a survival issue.